futin/crowd-sourcing/README.md

 The reason behind this is to permit any direct entries from the external source.
 The only services that can enter these instances should be are one created within the same network!

 Other containers can easily access them connecting to "mongodb://mongo-rs0-{id}:27017".
 This is why both of them have unique names (container_name).

+All mongo containers have `volumes`, which is basically binding the data created within a mongo container with host machine, so server can access it.

+More info on volumes can be found [here](https://docs.docker.com/storage/volumes/).

 ###### mongo-start